 Villard-Appolon knows what it’s like to be a victim of sexual violence.
 She has been raped twice, and her husband died as a result of beatings he endured trying to save her from being raped.
 In 2010, her 14-year-old daughter was raped in a displacement camp.

 “I can’t describe to you how I felt when I heard about that, because I was a victim,” she said.
 “I started asking myself what kind of generation I came from.
 Am I cursed?”

 Do you know a hero?
 Nominations are open for 2013 CNN Heroes

 Want to get involved?
-Check out the Early Childhood Development Center website at www.ecdcnepal.org and see how to help.
+Check out www.madre.org/kofaviv and see how to help.